pmarconep/presto_uchile/README.md

 ## About this fork

 This fork is based on **PRESTO 5.0.3**.
-This brings some modifications so all thw software works with Gemini South and IQUEYE data.
+This brings some modifications so all the software works with Gemini South and IQUEYE data.
 Plus, some scripts for treating some particulars about IQUEYE data.

 ### Extra functions
 - Gemini South, ARO and IAR telescopes added.